fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 940. What is the purpose of the --queue option when running the queue worker in Laravel?
 Specify queue and priority
-940. How can you delay the execution of a job in Laravel?
+940. How can you delay the execution of a job in Laravel? use delay function
-941. What is the purpose of the tries property in a Laravel job?
+942. What is the purpose of the tries property in a Laravel job?
 To define number of retries.
 943. How do you define the maximum number of times a job should be attempted in Laravel?
 $tries